 |Canal d’Amour, Sidari||Nissaki|

 St George’s church, Corfu town

 On arriving at the ferry port in Albania, we were greeted by an Albanian family based in Dublin.
 They reassured us that our stay in Albania would be our best holiday ever.
+The standard was set!

 The Roman baths

 |Just south of Saranda, on the Greek border, |

 Butrint is not to be missed.
 This UNESCO World Heritage site, dating back as a trading post to the 7th century BC, was in subsequent use by Ilyrians, Greeks, Romans, Venetians and the Ottoman Empire.
 The ruins and mosaics remaining today aptly reflect these various episodes of history.

 |The Albanian Riviera comes at a price.
 Unfortunately, the coastal road that links the beaches together is not as flat as the water!
 Add 33°C and you have a real work out.
 Beach umbrellas and sunbeds were on offer for midday siestas, and there was no shortage of restaurants en route.
 Less accessible beaches, like Gjipe, with 4X4 access, made for perfect quiet camping.
 The northern exit was through Llogara National Park and a 1027m pass.|

 |Just as we were cycling though a quiet country area behind the coast, Darina was greeted by two sets of snarling canine teeth.
 A serious adrenaline rush kicked in and luckily they only managed to dig their fangs into her panniers, albeit leaving their mark.
 Kurt is considering the wisdom of a barking recording to increase Darina’s average speed…. and perhaps sense of adventure|